trevorspires/nsxt-terraform/3tierapp/README.txt

-###I think you're supposed to add commnts to README files???###
+###I think you're supposed to add comments to README files???###

-This is the Tf code used in this youtube video.
-It is not perfct, but a great starting point for someone learning the tool.
+This is the Tf code used in my youtube video on Terraform (https://www.youtube.com/watch?v=DHCqE1FUlW0&lc=UgwQV7xLnJDZWtCoset4AaABAg).
+It is not perfect code, but a great starting point for someone learning the tool.